adventure-portal/adventure-portal.github.io/index.md

 The following features were implemented:
 * Dynamic routing for all pages
 * User authorization
-* ActiviesCollection, UsersCollection, and InterestsCollection
+* ActivitiesCollection, UsersCollection, and InterestsCollection
 * Data model connection to pages
 * Landing page animations
 * More content on all pages